kodansha/piano-sdk-for-nodejs/readme.md

 You must have API Token (`api_token`) and Application ID (`aid`) to send a requests.

-Also, you must pick an API environment from the followings (See ["Environment" section on this page](https://docs.piano.io/api/) for details):
+Also, you must pick an API environment from the followings (See ["Environments" section on this page](https://docs.piano.io/api/) for details):

 - `us`
 - `au` - Australia